Business transfer

 Why anticipate your business transfer?

-Anticipating the transfer process allows you to clarify the owner's personal and professional objectives.
+Anticipating the transfer process allows you to clarify the owner's personal and professional goals.
 This provides the time needed to evaluate the different forms of business transfer and choose the one that best meets your expectations.

-Key steps for a successful business transfer
+The key steps for a successful business transfer

 To successfully transfer your business, it is essential to follow certain steps: